scottcm73/ML-example/README.md

 This program uses machine learning to predict the weight of various species of fish.
-The winning algorythm, which happens to be the least complex, just finds the average of the lengths, then multiplies them by the height and width and then by .26, a number that I figured out by trial and error.
-This is not an especially particularly good model, but it is the best of what I came up with.
-The model is implemented in the model3 function which takes a csv_path to the test data as a parameter.
+Various models were tested with find_best_model.py.
+The mean squared errors for the algorithms were compared.
+A Random forest regression algorithm had the lowest mean squared error.

+Run best_model.py to see the results of the random forest regression.
+The function for the random forest regression takes a csv_path of the test data as a parameter.
+It returns both the predicted y value (the y_pred variable) and the actual y value (the y_test variable).